 Overall, there were seven audit assurance assignments and a follow up review.
 The project benefits review was deferred from the 2023/24 internal audit plan.
-The pie chart, Figure 1a summarises the Design assurance opinions provided to the audits undertaken and Figure 1b shows the Operating Effectiveness assurance opinions provided to the audits undertaken during the year 2024/25.
+The pie chart, Figure 1a, summarises the Design assurance opinions provided to the audits undertaken and Figure 1b shows the Operating Effectiveness assurance opinions provided to the audits undertaken during the year 2024/25.

 In 2024/25, one review was awarded Substantial for design and Moderate for effectiveness with one review awarded Moderate for design and Substantial for effectiveness.
-Five reviews were rated Moderate for both design and effectiveness with the follow up awarded a Limited opinion for both design and effectiveness.
+Six reviews were rated Moderate for both design and effectiveness including the follow up.